TERMS AND CONDITIONS – QUICK FACTS

 c) The Partner acknowledges that provision of the Services is subject to, and dependent upon, adequate delivery of the Third Party Providers’ products and services.
 In accordance with Clause 8 below, the Supplier’s liability is reduced to the extent that loss or damage of any kind is caused, or contributed to, by Third Party Providers.

-7 Maintenance and Customer Support
+7 Maintenance and Partner or Client Support

 8 Warranty and Liability